-NOTE: A student demonstrating proficiency in Keystone academic content for the purposes of meeting locally established, grade-based requirements is not considered to have a non-numeric Proficient score in that Keystone academic content area.
+NOTE: A student demonstrating proficiency in Keystone academic content for the purposes of meeting locally established, grade-based requirements is not considered to have a non-numeric score of Proficient.

 HOW MAY A STUDENT QUALIFY FOR A NON-NUMERIC SCORE OF PROFICIENT WITHOUT PARTICIPATION IN A KEYSTONE EXAM?